rspieker/jest-transform-svelte/README.md

 Forked from [rspieker/jest-transform-svelte](https://github.com/rspieker/jest-transform-svelte).

-It transforms Svelte files to files Jest can use for testing.
+It transforms Svelte files to javascript for jest.
-It comes with Svelte preprocessing, styles skipping and dynamic import support.
+It comes with Svelte preprocessing, styles skipping, dynamic import and ESM support.

 ## Installation